unparalleled-js/docs-1/workbot/block-kit.md

 </table>

 # Limitations
-You can include up to 50 blocks in each message.
+- Include up to 50 blocks in each message.
+- File blocks are not supported at this point of time.